BITES AND BODY POSTURE

 AND BACKWARD JAW POSTURE AND EXTREME BACKWARD JAW POSTURE

 EFFECTS ON SPINAL POSTURE - Forward head posture reflexively triggers adaptive realignment of the spine to restore physical balance.
-Typically the hips rotate down in front to thrust the abdomen anteriorly out beneath the anteriorly shifted head while the chest between them sinks backward, increasing the thoracic kyphosis, as seen from left to right in figure 6.
+Typically the hips rotate down in front to thrust the abdomen anteriorly out beneath the anteriorly shifted head while the chest between them sinks backward, increasing the thoracic kyphosis, as seen from left to right below.

 NORMAL POSTURE FORWARD HEAD POSTURE

-LATERAL DISPLACEMENT OF THE MANDIBLE – Mandibular postures also frequently get displaced laterally.
-Because the lateral displacement is maintained by increased tonus in the ipsilateral temporalis muscle, (as shown convincingly in children with unilateral cross-bite7-8), and because the temporalis is the postural muscle for the mandible; lateral mandibular displacement tips head posture toward the side of the mandibular displacement, which makes the eye of the opposite side appear higher in photographs.
-It also compresses the face on the side of the displacement, which frequently makes the eye of that side appear smaller than the eye of the opposite side in photographs.
+LATERAL DISPLACEMENT OF THE MANDIBLE – In many people, the mandibular posture following the most stable bite has also shifted laterally, accompanied by posterior displacement on the side of the shift.
+Because the lateral displacement is maintained by increased tonus in the ipsilateral temporalis muscle, (as shown in children with unilateral cross-bite7-8), and because the temporalis is the postural muscle for the mandible; lateral mandibular displacement tips head posture toward the side of the displacement, which makes the opposite eye appear higher in photographs.
+This feature is consistent enough to be predictive.
+A photograph of the head in the habitual postural stance can predict the side to which the mandible is advanced.
+Lateral mandibular displacement also typically compresses the face on the side of the displacement, making the eye of that side appear smaller than the eye of the opposite side.

 One common cause of lateral mandibular displacement is a misfit between a narrow maxilla and a wide mandible.
-While the width of the mandible is determined almost entirely by genetics, the width of the maxilla is determined largely by functional forces.
-Pre-industrial populations who chewed very forcefully sometimes developed maxillae which were so wide that the mandible could only bite on the back teeth of one side at a time, which did not prevent effective chewing.
+While the width of the mandible is determined almost entirely by genetics, the width of the maxilla is determined largely by bite forces.
+Pre-industrial populations who chewed very forcefully sometimes developed maxillae which were so wide that the mandible could only contact the back teeth of one side at a time.
 In contrast, animals raised on soft diets develop narrow maxillae like modern children.
-When the narrow maxilla of a child prevents it from fitting around the lower dental arch to achieve normal interdigitation of the teeth, the mandible shifts to achieve meshing of the teeth for chewing.
+When a child's narrow upper dental arch prevents it from fitting around their lower dental arch to achieve a stable bite, the mandible looks for one.
 In unilateral cross bite, it shifts laterally far enough to reverse the interdigitation of the teeth on that side.

-A significant lateral displacement of the mandible can even be caused by one malpositioned tooth.
-For example, a permanent canine enters the mouth of an adolescent as a very large structure at the end of a long eruption pathway which cannot be very precisely controlled and therefore needs to be refined by functional forces as it enters the mouth.
-If it erupts off to one side and the functional forces produced by the tongue, lips, cheeks, and jaw muscles are too weak to realign it; the displaced canine can shift the habitual bracing position used by the mandible instead of being shifted by it.
-This displacement of the habitual biting position then causes the rest of the erupting permanent teeth to also acquire interdigitation in the same displaced mandibular position, until it becomes normalized by the neuromusculature.
-As a result, many people live with a significantly displaced mandibular posture and do not know it.
+Lateral displacement of the mandible can be caused by one malpositioned tooth.
+For example, a permanent canine enters the mouth of an adolescent as a very large structure at the end of a long eruption pathway which needs to be refined by functional forces as it enters the mouth.
+If it erupts off to one side and functional forces are too weak to realign it, it can realign them.
+It can shift the bracing position used by the mandible, which then causes the rest of the erupting permanent teeth to also acquire interdigitation in the same displaced mandibular position, until it becomes normalized by the neuromusculature.

-DEPROGRAMMING THE JAW MUSCLES - To find out if the mandible's central bracing position is displaced from its postural neutral zone requires temporarily deprogramming the jaw muscles to stop them from reflexively aiming all mandibular closing trajectories at the old habitual central bracing platform.
-This is best accomplished by wearing a flat front bite plate appliance during sleep.
-The orientation of its bite plate parallel to the superior lateral pterygoid muscles supports their role in determining the horizontal location of the mandible by pulling on its condyles like steering a bike by its handlebars.
+DEPROGRAMMING THE JAW MUSCLES - To find out if your current bite platform is displacing your mandible from its myofascial neutral zone requires temporarily deprogramming your jaw muscles to stop them from reflexively aiming all mandibular closing trajectories at your old bite platform by wearing a flat front bite plate appliance during sleep.
+The orientation of its bite table parallel to the superior lateral pterygoid muscles supports their role in determining the horizontal location of the mandible by pulling on its condyles like steering a bicycle by its handlebars.
 After deprogramming, the mandible opens and closes on a trajectory determined only by resting myofascial postural forces.
-The distance and direction between where this deprogrammed mandibular closing trajectory and where the habitual mandibular closing trajectory land on a flat bite table provides a measure of the distance and direction of bite strain.
+The distance and direction between where this deprogrammed mandibular closing trajectory and the habitual mandibular closing trajectory land on a flat bite platform provides a measure of the distance and direction of bite strain.

-REHABILITATING THE JAW MUSCLES - Unhealthy jaw muscles may need strengthening or stretching before they can clearly and consistently demonstrate a healthy unstrained jaw closing trajectory.
-Jaw muscles that have become shortened due to chronic tightening (contracture) may need stretching, and jaw muscles that have become hypotonic or atrophic due to a longstanding reduction of functional forces from protecting an inflamed TMJ or tender teeth may need strengthening.
-Strengthening the jaw muscles requires a stable bite, because the bite table forms their exercise template.
-However, even a very stable bite can still hold the mandible in a very displaced location and impair muscle health by displacing the template they exercise against, like riding a bike with the seat much too low or lifting weights with your feet planted off to the side.
+REHABILITATING THE JAW MUSCLES - Unhealthy jaw muscles may need strengthening or stretching before they can clearly and consistently demonstrate an unstrained jaw closing trajectory.
+Jaw muscles that have become shortened (contracture) due to chronic tightening may need stretching, and jaw muscles that have become hypotonic or atrophic due to a longstanding reduction of functional forces from protecting an inflamed TMJ or tender teeth may need strengthening, which requires a stable bite.

-EXTENDING THE CENTRAL BRACING PLATFORM - toward the postural neutral zone can be accomplished by reducing (shaving down) portions of teeth that are too high (called equilibration) or building-up portions of teeth that are too low when the mandible is moved toward the neutral zone.
-Extending the central bracing platform anteriorly in the presence of deep or steep overbite usually requires reducing the contacts between the labial-incisal edges of the lower front teeth and the palatal surfaces of the upper front teeth or building up all the other teeth.
-Extending the central bracing platform medially from a laterally displaced position usually requires reducing teeth on the side opposite the displacement, as well as any balancing side contacts on the side of the displacement, or building up the teeth on the side of the displacement.
+EXTENDING THE BITE PLATFORM - toward the postural neutral zone can be accomplished by grinding down portions of teeth that are too high when the mandible is moved toward its neutral zone position.
+Extending the bite platform anteriorly in the presence of deep or steep overbite usually requires reducing the contacts between the labial-incisal edges of the lower front teeth and the palatal surfaces of the upper front teeth or building up all the posterior teeth.
+Extending the bite platform medially from a laterally displaced position usually requires reducing teeth on the side opposite the displacement, as well as any balancing side contacts on the side of the displacement, or building up the teeth on the side of the displacement.

-Extension of the central bracing platform must be used to be preserved.
+Any extension of the bite platform must be used to be preserved.
 Simply providing a pathway along which the mandible can shift does not make it shift.
-If the jaw muscles do not begin bracing the mandible in the newly extended portion of the bite platform, they may not distribute enough axial forces onto the involved teeth to maintain their positions.
-For example, if the central bracing platform is extended anteriorly by equilibration of the front teeth and the extension is not used functionally, such as by incising or bracing there, the front teeth may extrude until their incisal edges reach the same location they had before the equilibration, which is controlled by lower lip posture.
+If the jaw muscles do not begin using the newly extended portion of the bite platform, they may not distribute enough axial forces onto the involved teeth to maintain their positions.
+For example, if the bite platform is extended anteriorly by equilibration of the front teeth and the extension is not used functionally, such as by incising or bracing there, the front teeth may extrude until their incisal edges reach the same location they had before the equilibration, which is controlled by lower lip posture.
 Synergistic measures to improve head posture can also increase the use of the extended area of the bite platform and thereby help the change "take".

-DENTAL WORK – Should recognize the orthopedic role of the bite in body posture.
-Dentists performing full mouth reconstruction must recognize that stabilizing the existing bite also stabilizes the existing body posture.
-Conventional orthodontics produces a central bracing platform in whatever location the mandible used for bracing most frequently during the process, therefore jaw muscle strength should be maintained during the process to prevent inadvertent displacement of the central bracing platform.
-Also, if the patient had a deep or steep overbite before orthodontic treatment, adding a front flat bite plate to the retainer (Hawley), is important to prevent the overbite from recurring post-treatment.
+DENTAL WORK – Should recognize the orthopedic role of the bite platform in body posture.
+Dentists performing full mouth reconstruction must recognize that stabilizing the existing bite platform also stabilizes the existing body posture, and changing the existing body posture requires at least altering the existing bite platform.
+The jaw and postural systems are fully integrated, and making a change anywhere ina fully integrated biological system requires making some changes everywhere; but most modern bites lock the articulating upper and lower jawbones together in a position that is precisely fixed in three dimensions.
+Conventional orthodontics produces a bite platform in whatever location the mandible used for bracing most frequently during the process, therefore jaw muscle strength and healthy functional activities should be maintained during the process to prevent inadvertant displacement of the bite platform.
+Also, if the patient had a deep or steep overbite before orthodontic treatment, adding a front flat bite plate to the retainer (Hawley), can prevent a growth restricting overbite from recurring post-treatment.

 FOOTNOTES